vanchasriisarvotamreddi/FoodSpotter/README.md

 ## **Get Started & Bon Appétit!**
 Ready to explore your next favorite restaurant or manage your dining business?
 Clone the repo, set it up, and start serving smiles!

-📧 Questions?
-Feedback?
-Contact Team HPS for more info!

 Happy Dining!